igogorevi4/OVH/README.txt

     }

-After that you can do evething you want via OVH OVH.
+After that you can do evething you want via OVH API.